asemio/SZXX/README.md

 #### Actions:
 - `Action.Skip`
   - Skip over the compressed bytes of this file without attempting to decompress them.
+  - It will still validate the file's integrity as usual
+- `Action.Fast_skip`
+  - Skip over the compressed bytes without attempting to decompress or validate them
 - `Action.String`
   - Collect the whole decompressed file into a single string.
 - `Action.Bigstring`